Updated May 2022

 But joining the right club is a bit like choosing the right bike.
 It might take some experimentation, but once you’ve found the one for you, it will enhance your enjoyment tenfold.

-In fact, most of them are former advanced riding observers.
+In fact, most of them are former advanced riding observers – so I still have the opportunity to pick up tips and advice about my riding.

-My membership comes with many of the affiliate membership discounts listed above (BMF, MAG, etc.) And I get to enjoy my bike and have a laugh over a bacon sarnie or a cake with some truly wonderful people!
+My membership comes with many of the affiliate membership discounts listed above (BMF, MAG, etc.) And I get to enjoy my bike and have a laugh over a bacon sarnie with some truly wonderful people!

-Oh, and the yearly membership is a quarter of that of the advanced riding institution!
+Oh, and the yearly membership fee is 25% of the advanced riding institution!